gabor-boros/minutes/README.md

 ### Installation

 To install `minutes`, use one of the [release artifacts](https://github.com/gabor-boros/minutes/releases).
-If you have `go` installed, you can simply run `go install github.com/gabor-boros/minutes@latest` as well.
+If you have `go` installed, you can build from source as well.

 `minutes` has numerous flags and there will be more when other sources or targets are added.
 Therefore, `minutes` comes with a config file, that can be placed to the user's home directory or the config directory.